What are the Disability benefits?

 When will I receive my first benefit?

-After the completion of the 120 day waiting period and following the approval of your claim, you should receive your initial benefit soon.
+After the completion of the 90 day (Health System) or 120 day (University/Medical Center) waiting period and following the approval of your claim, you should receive your initial benefit soon.
 Continuing monthly income benefits are paid around the 15th of the month for the current month.
 PLEASE NOTE: Your first benefit check may be offset by any Duke salary or accrued time that is paid out in excess of 40% of your salary beyond the benefit waiting period.
 Kiel donations used after the waiting period will offset any disability claim benefit, including retroactively approved claims.

 Can I supplement my disability benefit with my accrued sick and/or vacation?